hazelcast/hazelcast/site/docs/design-docs/021-sql-rolling-upgrade.md

 development of every new feature and a whole new class of possible compatibility issues.
 For this reason we decided to do a simplified
-approach: a job will run only on a subset of members that have the same version (ignoring the patch version).
+approach: a job will run only on a subset of members that have the same version.
 We'll use the largest such subset.
 We'll also ensure that a member of the same version will create the execution plan for the query.
 This allows us to ignore most of the above compatibility requirements.

+When comparing versions, we'll ignore the patch version - we'll provide full rolling upgrade support for patch versions.

 In the traditional upgrade procedure when members are upgraded one by one, in the middle of the upgrade process only half of the members will actually run Jet jobs - when half of the members are of version `v` and half are of version `v+1`.
-If the two groups of members with the same version have the same size, we choose the group with higher version.

-To remediate this, the user can choose to temporarily increase the cluster size.
-The enterprise licence allows it.
+If the two groups of members with the same version have the same size, we choose the group with higher version; the reason is that members of `v+1` version will not be shut down.
+To mitigate this, the user can choose to temporarily increase the cluster size, the enterprise licence allows it.

 ## Non-goals